 Lena lived on the fifth floor of a tiny walk-up in the East Village.
 Every night, she wrote by the window, watching life unfold below — lovers, laughter, loneliness.
 She was a ghostwriter for others’ success, her own novel half-finished.

-One night, an email arrived — a rejection, her fifth in a month.
+One night, an email arrived with a rejection, her fifth in a month.
 Frustrated, she looked outside and saw a man drawing on the opposite windowpane with foggy fingers: “Keep going.”

 Night after night, they exchanged silent messages through glass.
 Encouragement turned into poetry, then into letters left at their building doors.